Amundi PEA S&P 500 Review chart displayed on a tablet in Paris

 Why this is brilliant for Expats:

 1. Compound Interest: The money is reinvested instantly.
 You don’t have to wait to accumulate enough cash to buy another share.
+It’s automatic growth on top of growth.

-2. No “Cash Drag”: You don’t have idle euros sitting in your account doing nothing.
+2. No “Cash Drag”: You don’t have idle euros sitting in your account doing nothing while waiting for you to log in.
+Every cent is working 24/7.

 3. Lazy Investing: You don’t have to lift a finger.
-The share price of the ETF simply grows faster over time compared to the index price alone.
+The share price of the ETF simply grows faster over time compared to the price index alone.

-Given that the goal of the PEA is long-term growth (5+ years to unlock the tax benefits), an accumulating ETF is the only logical choice.
+Given that the goal of the PEA is long-term growth (5+ years to unlock the tax benefits), an Accumulating ETF is the only logical choice.

 A Note on Currency Risk (Don't Panic)

 This ETF is denominated in Euros, but the underlying assets (US stocks) are priced in Dollars.
+This fund is Unhedged.

+What does this mean?
 This means you have two engines driving your returns:

 1. The stock market performance (S&P 500).